 - Minimize the number of custom fields that you introduce.
 Minimize the number of fields that you make reportable.

-Replace team area path with a team field (On-premises TFS)
+Replace team area path with a team field

-The default configuration for team projects associates each team with an area path.
+The default configuration for projects associates each team with an area path.
 If your organization has several teams that work from a common backlog and across many product areas, this configuration might not fit how you want to organize your work.
 By adding a custom field to represent teams in your organization, you can reconfigure the agile planning tools and pages to support your teams and decouple assignment to teams and area paths.

 Use team fields instead of area paths to support teams describes how to change the default configuration.